-Qualified applicants with a three-year undergraduate degree from a Bologna-compliant or another recognized research-intensive university will be considered for admission on a case-by-case basis.
+Qualified applicants with a three-year undergraduate degree from a Bologna-compliant or another recognized research-intensive university will be considered for admission in the normal way.

 Applicants will not be admissible to a doctoral degree program at the University of Alberta if they have previously obtained a similar or identical degree.